benmvp/slides/2018/frameworksummit/nav-react.md

 - Ok, enough about me
 - Let's talk about the React Solar System
-- **Who here considers themselves React newbies?**
-  * Going to be info for everyone
 - Going to be *a lot* of stuff covered
   * Probably not going to teach you how to use any given lib
   * Instead my goal is to expose you to the libs so you can investigate
-  * Will also give my opinion
+  * Will also give my preferences
 - Tweeted a link to slides cuz there will be **a lot** of resources

 =====